zertrin/duplicity-backup/README.md

     git clone https://github.com/zertrin/duplicity-backup.git duplicity-backup

-If you prefer the stable version:
+If you prefer the stable version do:

     git checkout stable

-... or if you want the latest version:
+... or if you want the latest version (might still have bugs), then:

     git checkout master

+... or if you like living on the edge, you can stay at the development version which is automatically cloned.

 Or just download the ZIP file: